 8. “9” (2005) → “9” (2009)

 Shane Acker created “9” as a student project for UCLA’s Animation Workshop.
 The film was nominated for an Academy Award for best animated short film and caught the attention of Tim Burton, who then produced the feature adaptation.
+The feature film featured voice work by Elijah Wood, Jennifer Connelly, and John C. Reilly, among others.

 9. “Alive in Joburg” (2005) → “District 9” (2009)

-After seeing Neill Blomkamp’s sci-fi mockumentary short “Alive in Joburg,” film legend Peter Jackson hired Blomkamp to direct a film adaptation of the “Halo” video game franchise.
+After seeing Neill Blomkamp’s sci-fi mockumentary short “Alive in Joburg,” film legend Peter Jackson hired Blomkamp to direct a film adaptation of the “Halo” video-game franchise.
 When that project fell through, Blomkamp and Jackson made “District 9” instead, an expansion of “Alive in Joburg” that received widespread acclaim and four Academy Award nominations, including for best picture.

 10. “Mamá” (2008) → “Mama” (2013)